shmuelie/mfi-custom-code/README.md

 [docopt.cpp](https://github.com/docopt/docopt.cpp.git) to parse the command line options.

+### Shared Code

+`shmuelie-shared` is a shared library for code that is used in multiple projects.

 ### Buildroot Config

 `br2` is a config file for [Buildroot](https://buildroot.org/) to compile C/C++